dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 )
 ```

-That restore step is important because the checkpoint is not just a flat file.
-It is structured model state, and each array needs sharding information when it is loaded.
+> Note: A checkpoint is not just a flat file, it is structured model state, and each array needs sharding information when it is loaded.

-## Generation
+## Inference

-Generation is a loop around next-token prediction.
-The function keeps a growing token list, slices the latest model context, right-pads if the prompt is shorter than `maxlen`, runs the model, and selects the next token.
+During inference, we simply loop around next-token prediction: keep track of the growing token list, slices the latest model context, right-pads if the prompt is shorter than `maxlen`, runs the model, and selects the next token.

 ```python
 def generate_text(model, start_tokens, max_new_tokens=50, temperature=1.0):